 Wedding Reception Décor – £200

 You can make your wedding reception look seriously fancy without spending a fortune.
-Reuse the bridesmaids’ bouquets in your centrepieces and visit Etsy and Not on the Highstreet for affordable lanterns, candles, faux flowers, fairy lights and more.
+Reuse the bridesmaids’ bouquets in your centrepieces and visit the Hitched Shop for affordable lanterns, candles, faux flowers, fairy lights and more.

 Wedding Flowers – £350